zmyjs/netscape-bookmark-tree/README.md

 [Example](https://zmyjs.github.io/netscape-bookmark-tree/example/)
 [中文](README-CN.md)

-Parse the **NETSCAPE-Bookmark-file-1** format bookmarks exported by the browser and convert them into nested arrays.
+Parse the **NETSCAPE-Bookmark-file-1** format bookmarks exported by the browser, convert it into a tree structure, and also convert the tree structure back to bookmarks.

 ---